 How ear infections are diagnosed and treated.

-If you are experiencing any of these symptoms, come in to see your Coastal Urgent Care provider any day of the week from 9:00am to 8:00pm.
+If you are experiencing any of these symptoms, come in to see your Coastal Urgent Care provider any day of the week.
 Not sure if it’s urgent?
 Call us at 225-224-8121.
 Also come in if you’ve been self-treating your symptoms and it has proven ineffective.
 Your Coastal Urgent Care provider will examine your ears with special instruments that measure fluid buildup and test the movement of the eardrum.
 Depending on the type and severity of your ear infection, the provider will prescribe the appropriate type and dose of medication to provide fast relief.